 If you’re dealing with a disability that is the result of your active duty service, you may be entitled to compensation from the VA.
 However, the process is not easy, and can take months or years.

 Consider speaking with a disability attorney or advocate in your area to learn what to expect.
-If you decide that pursuing Veteran’s disability benefits its right for you, your attorney, or advocate, can handle the complexities of the case while you focus on what’s most important in your life.
-Simply fill out our free disability case evaluation form to begin the process now.
+If you decide that pursuing veteran’s disability benefits its right for you, your attorney, or advocate, can handle the complexities of the case while you focus on what’s most important in your life.